 All lands containing minerals (except coal lands and Indian reserves) offered for sale by the Dominion Government, shall be open for purchase by the Provincial Government at the price of \$5 per acre.
+Any lands sought to be acquired by the Provincial Government under

 Any lands sought to be acquired by the Provincial Government under the last clause shall be set apart from alienation by the Dominion, upon the Provincial Government making a written application for the same.
-Such lands to be surveyed (if not already done) by a Dominion land surveyor, at the expense of the Provincial Government.
+Such lands to be surveyed (if not already done) by a Dominion Land surveyor, at the expense of the Provincial Government.

-Nothing in the agreement shall apply to coal lands.
+Nothing in the agreement shall apply to Coal Lands.

-The agreement may be terminated at any time by either Government.
+The agreement may be terminated at any time by either government.